The Hardest Emotion To Parent Kids Through

 Learning needs can be addressed well before they become mental health needs if they are addressed early.

+Or their outbursts are harmful, too frequent/intense/lengthy, or disrupting family life.
 Or, worse, their anger seems to have turned inwards.
 It feels like they’re upset all the time, but they hold it in and are depressed and withdrawn.

 Advertisement

+It’s time to consider working with a counselor or mental health professional who specializes in children.
 Choose someone who will include you in your child’s treatment.
 Why?
 Because your child needs you to learn how to understand and support them.

-It may not be anger.
+11. It might not even be anger

+As a final thought, remember that not all “acting out” behaviors are about anger.
 Anger expresses the need for protection — like when a child is being bullied or being unjustly treated.
+Many other needs can look like anger.

 It’s a very different thing to understand, “I’m sad (not angry) because my friend moved away.”
+Or, “I’m jealous (not angry) because Mom has been so busy with the baby.”

 Advertisement

-So begin today if you notice any anger issues in kids to help them heal, learn and grow.
+So begin today if you notice any anger issues in kids to help them heal, learn, and grow.